ap6-dev/ecs-performance-profiling-case-study/README.md

 # The Problem
 The Godot game engine excels at providing developers with a smooth and quick development process, but its performance begins to drop as more and more entities are added due to the node tree overhead.
-Currently there is not a detailed breakdown of maintaining or even increasing performance at such high entity counts.
+Currently there isn't a detailed breakdown of maintaining or even increasing performance at such high entity counts.
 > This case study focuses only on processing speed and excludes rendering (I will address rendering at a different time).
 # The Solution